 Another not so popular but very effective type of crown is the all-metal crown, classified as well on a varying degree of gold content.
 While not very esthetic, the gold crown is still the standard to which all other crowns are compared due to its longevity, strength, and biocompatibility.

-The choice of crown should be made together with the dentist.
-Factors such as remaining tooth structure, type of bite, available space, esthetic requirements, cost and even allergies may help narrow the options for treatment.
+The choice of the crown should be made together with the dentist.
+Factors such as remaining tooth structure, type of bite, available space, esthetic requirements, cost, and even allergies may help narrow the options for treatment.
 In the end, you should choose the type of crown that best fits your personal needs.
-What may be good for one person, may not necessarily be the best for another.
+What may be suitable for one person may not necessarily be the best for another.

 Two visits are necessary to complete a crown.
 Your first visit would be the lengthiest one, as this is when most of the work takes place.
 This visit should last about an hour.
-Your second visit for the permanent placement of the crown once it’s returned from the lab, usually takes place about 2 weeks later and lasts between 10-20 minutes.
+Your second visit for the permanent placement of the crown once it’s returned from the lab usually takes place about two weeks later and lasts between 10-20 minutes.

 Porcelain crowns have been serving patients successfully for many years.
 The choice of material may affect the longevity of your crowns, but when given proper care and maintenance, crowns can be expected to serve functionally for about 15-20 years.
 However, even though a crown may still be completely functional (that is there’s no caries, no sensitivity, protects the tooth and fully functions when chewing), the aesthetic appearance may have deteriorated over the years.
 As it so happens when we age, gums recede, and crowns may lose their luster some ten years or so after their placement.